 Therefore, by the time the sun goes down, your brain – and the other mechanisms of sleep – will be well prepared to switch over.
 This way, you will be less likely to experience sleep disturbances during the day.

 Get a Clinical Diagnosis

-If you continue to feel tired during the day despite the fact that you get enough sleep, it might be time to visit a doctor.
+If you continue to feel tired during the day despite the fact that you improve your sleep quality, it might be time to visit a doctor.
 There could be a number of issues that cause sleep disturbances including sleep apnea.

-To eradicate all problems and to get back to a healthier sleeping pattern, you may need the help of a doctor.
+To eradicate all problems and to get back to improve your sleep quality, you may need the help of a doctor.
 On the upside, you will end up feeling better much sooner.